concord-consortium/rigse/docs/docker.md

 `config/app_environment_variables.yml` are automatically copied from their `.sample.yml` counterparts when you run `docker-compose up` if they do not exist.
 If they already exist, they will not be updated.
 If they already exist then there is a good chance they will not be configured correctly for Docker.
-If you are not using unison to sync your local files (see below), you can delete these files and run
+If you are not using the docker-compose-sync overlay to sync your local files (see below), you can delete these files and run

     docker-compose build app # make sure you have the latest app image docker-compose up app    # recreate the app container from this image

-If you are using unison then you should delete your unison volume first to be safe.
-You can't delete a volume that is still attached to containers, so you also need to delete all of the containers using the unison volume (pretty much everything):
+If you are using the docker-compose-sync overlay then you should delete your sync volume first to be safe.
+You can't delete a volume that is still attached to containers, so you also need to delete all of the containers using the sync volume (pretty much everything):

-    docker-compose down              # stop all containers and remove them docker volume ls                 # list all of the volumes docker volume rm {portal}_unison # remove the unison volume docker-compose build app         # make sure you have the latest app image docker-compose up unison         # start unison container, so you can resync the files
+    docker-compose down                   # stop all containers and remove them docker volume ls                      # list all of the volumes docker volume rm {portal}_sync-volume # remove the unison volume docker-compose build app              # make sure you have the latest app image docker-compose up                     # start services
-    # in a new terminal
-    docker/dev/start-unison.sh       # start unison OS X server
-    # in a new terminal
-    docker-compose up                # start rest of services

 Also, when `config/database.yml` is not present yet, `docker-compose up` will copy it and run `rake db:setup`.
 This running of `rake db:setup` will erase any data in the